rfvgyhn/min-ed-launcher/README.md

 ```

 ### Multi-Account
+#### Frontier account via Steam or Epic
+By using the `/frontier profile-name` argument, you can login with any number of Frontier accounts with a
+single game installation.
+Your launch command might look like the following

+Windows: `cmd /c "MinEdLauncher.exe %command% /frontier profile-name /autorun /autoquit /EDH"`

+Linux: `alacritty -e ./MinEdLauncher %command% /frontier profile-name /autorun /autoquit /EDH`

+See the [setup] section above for how you might run this on your platform.

+If you have multiple frontier accounts, use a different profile name for each of them.
+After successfully
+logging in, there will be a `.cred` file created in either `%LOCALAPPDATA%\min-ed-launcher\` or
+`$XDG_CONFIG_DIR/min-ed-launcher/` (depending on OS).
+This file stores your username, password and machine
+token.
+On Windows, the password and machine token are encrypted via DPAPI (same as the vanilla launcher).
+On Linux, no encryption happens but the file permissions are set to 600.
+If you login once and then decide
+you want to login again (refresh machine token), you can delete the appropriate `.cred` file.

+#### Epic account via Steam
 There is rudimentary support for running your Epic account via Steam.
 Running a Steam account without Steam installed and running is not supported.

 In order to authenticate with an Epic account: